focused-labs/ai-custom-chatbot-quickstart/README.md

 ## Ingesting Data

+We leverage Llama Hub loaders to facilitate our ETL process.
+These loaders handle the tokenization and embedding for us.
+These loaders leverage Open AI's embedding model for the translations to a vector.

+For more information on how Open AI's embedding model works, [here's a good starting point](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings).

 ### Set up Infrastructure

 We recommend setting up a Pinecone vector database.
-Many awesome vector databases exist, but Pinecone is an industry favorite.
+Many awesome vector databases exist, but Pinecone is a great starting point.
 Pinecone is a native vector database which increases the accuracy of search results.
 The database is managed and provides a dashboard out of the box.

 1. **Set up your vector database**
     - Create an index, give it a name.
     - The index dimension is 1536.
 This is the number of output dimensions from Open AI's embedding model *`*text-embedding-ada-002*`*.
-[Source](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings)    **
+[Source](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings)
 2. **************************************Update environment variables**************************************
 - Create a `.env` file that contains the following: